Adjectives

 Cases

 Esperanto nouns have two cases, nominative and accusative.
-The accusative is used to show the object of a transitive verb (the person or thing affected by the action of the verb).
+The accusative, marked by -n, shows the object of a transitive verb (the person or thing affected by the action):

 - Kiun mi vidas? – Whom do I see?